bark10/newblocks/README.md

 Minetest mod that adds various new blocks and items.

 ================================
-## Nodes (list incomplete)
+## Nodes
+* Dry Leaves - Like green leaves, but dry
+* White Lamp - A bright lamp block
+* Graywood (or aged wood) - Comes in three wood types.
+When steel wool is soaked in vinegar until the steel wool has been completely dissolved, this can be applied to wood to make it look aged.
+* Wardrobe (decorative)
-* Powered Torch
+* Powered Torch - A brighter torch
+* Iron Bar Floor
+* Plaster block - For that modern building look.
+Crafted by combining Anhydrite with water. one bucket yields 10 blocks.
+* Floorboards + connectors
 * Ironstone Cobble
-* Plaster block - A block for that modern building look.
-Crafted by combining Anhydrite with water. one bucket yields 10 blocks.
 * Iron Bar Floor - Put lava under it!
-* Wood panels
+* Wood panels - four types
-* Hardened dirt
+* Cobble Brick
-* Graywood (or aged wood) - comes in three wood types.
-When steel wool is soaked in vinegar until the steel wool has been completely dissolved, this can be applied to wood to make it look aged.
-* Cobble Brick and Weathered Cobble Brick
+* Weathered Cobble Brick
-* New wood textures for all four wood types
-* Added _Ironstone Cobble_ that is dropped when mining _Iron Stone_ (depends on [moreblocks](https://forum.minetest.net/viewtopic.php?id=509) by Calinou) (ironstone cobble texture by Gold).
+* Ironstone Cobble - Dropped when mining _Iron Stone_ from [moreblocks](https://forum.minetest.net/viewtopic.php?id=509) by Calinou.
+Ironstone cobble texture by Gold.
-* Smoked Glass and _Smoked Glass Fragments_ for that tinted glass look.
-Recipe: vessels:glass_fragments + moreblocks:coal_dust = barkhouse:smoked_glass_fragments.
-This is then burned in furnace to create barkhouse:smoked_glass.
+* Smoked Glass - for that tinted glass look (depends moreblocks)
+* Skull Bone - Animated decorative block

 ================================
-## Items (list incomplete)
+## Items
-* Salt Fragments - Crafted from Salt Crystal (depends [caverealms](https://forum.minetest.net/viewtopic.php?f=9&t=9522) mod).
+* Salt Fragments - Crafted from Salt Crystal (depends [caverealms](https://forum.minetest.net/viewtopic.php?f=9&t=9522)).
 Used to craft Anhydrite.
 * Anhydrite - a sulfate mineral.
 Used to craft Plaster Blocks
 * Vinegar - Crafted from juice
 * Steel Wool - crafted from steel ingots - used to dissolve in vinegar to make steel wool vinegar solution
 * Steel Wool Vinegar Solution - Crafted by combining vinegar with steel wool.
+* Smoked Glass Fragments (depends moreblocks)

+## Planned
+Hardened dirt

 ================================
 ## Credits